jasonliu2050/transiction_fraud/README.md

 - Since computer can only read the digital values that we have to transfer all the 'object' values into the digital values.

 - Memory Reduce can help us save the time when we run our model, it can improve our effiency of work.
+Here, Integers and Floats values were converted into smaller number types to reduce their overall memory usage.

 -----